Child clinical/pediatric psychology track

 Salary & benefits for interns

-"By the end of our two year program, interns will be license eligible and able to function independently in any of a variety of pediatric medical settings, using evidence based care and working collaboratively with interdisciplinary teams to provide the best care possible for their patients."
+"By the end of internship, trainees will be able to function independently in a variety of pediatric medical settings, using evidence-based care and working collaboratively with interdisciplinary teams to provide the best care possible for their patients."